felixroos/idlecycles/README.md

   });
 }
 function intersects(h1, h2) {
-  return h1.a <= h2.b && h2.a < h1.b;
+  return h1.a < h2.b && h2.a < h1.b;
 }
 ```

 Like before in our narrow example, we will query each Pattern `arg` once for each source hap to get the value for that point in time.
 This allows us to call `fn` without Pattern args, with the correct value at each point in time.
-Filtering with `intersects` makes sure we get the argument at the right position (`query` might return haps of the same cycle, outside of the given range).
+Filtering with `intersects` makes sure we remove haps out of range (`query` might return haps of the same cycle, outside of the given range).

 We can now finally use multiple patterns at once: